Father of Georgia high school shooting suspect arrested

 The father of Colt Gray, the teen suspect in the Apalachee High School shooting, has been arrested, the Georgia Bureau of Investigation announced Thursday.

+GBI Director Chris Hosey said at a news conference Thursday night that the charges against Colin Gray stem from "knowingly allowing his son to possess a weapon."
+He was in custody and being held at the Barrow County Detention Center, officials said Thursday.

 His son, a student at Apalachee High School, allegedly killed four people, two students and two teachers, when he opened fire at the school in Winder, Georgia, on Wednesday morning.
-Nine others were wounded and hospitalized, but they were all expected to survive.
+Nine others were wounded and hospitalized, but they were all expected to survive and "make a full recovery," Barrow County Sheriff Jud Smith said Thursday.
 Hospital officials said Thursday that at least seven of those nine patients had been treated and released, and at least one other remained hospitalized in stable condition.

 Police and federal agents were investigating if the weapon used in the shooting, described by officials as an AR-style weapon, was purchased by the teen's father as a gift for his son in December 2023, according to four federal law enforcement sources close to the investigation.